|

 Many buses go from Dili to Baucau.
 Many!
 You will have no problem getting to Baucau even if you depart in the late afternoon.

-First, get to Becora Bus Station.
+First, get to Becora Bus Station in Dili.
 Microlet #1 goes there from the center of Dili.
-For some reason Becora Bus Station is marked as Permanently Closed on Google – disregard that.
+For some reason Becora Bus Station is marked as Permanently Closed on Google – disregard that – it’s most certainly operational.

 The moment you step out of the microlet, you’ll have people approach and/or follow you, asking you to pick up their bus to Baucau.
-There’s no way to get lost there.
+It’s their form of marketing in a business where there’s too much supply and not enough demand.

 Becora Bus Terminal, Dili